-Understated was launched in October 2024 by me, Sarah Alvarez.
-I've been the James B. Steele Chair of Journalism Innovation at Temple University in Philadelphia since fall of 2025.
+I'm the James B. Steele Chair of Journalism Innovation at Temple University in Philadelphia.
 I founded Detroit's Outlier Media in 2016 and led the newsroom until 2025.
+It remains my favorite place to get news and information.

 What happens if I sign up?

 You'll get access to the full archive of all posts and everything that's still to come.
-A new post will be delivered to your inbox on Mondays.
+A new post will be delivered to your inbox on Tuesday mornings.
+Your thoughts, contributions and ideas are welcome and valued.

 Prefer RSS?